|Apache | POI||

 Apache POI - the Java API for Microsoft Documents

-The Apache POI team is pleased to announce the release of 3.9.
-This includes a large number of bug fixes, and some enhancements (especially text extraction).
+The Apache POI team is pleased to announce the release of 3.10-FINAL.
+Featured are significant performance improvements and numerous bug fixes.
 See the release notes for more details.

 See the downloads page for more details.